ucla-data-science-center/lc-data-curation-foundations/episodes/01-overview.md

 **original methods + new data**

-Empirical reproducibility assumes the presence of comprehensive documentation of research methods and protocols for a research study that allows subsequent studies that apply the same research methods and protocols to collect and analyze data to yield results that corroborate those reported by the original investigators.
+Empirical reproducibility assumes that there is comprehensive documentation of research methods and protocols to follow, and this allows for subsequent studies to follow those same research methods and protocols to collect and analyze data to yield results that corroborate those reported by the original investigators.

 In animal studies, repeating experiments to demonstrate empirical reproducibility is expected.
 This requires standardization of experimental conditions to ensure that inconsistencies in study protocols are not the cause of inconsistencies in results.
 For mice experiments, this includes the use of lab-specified cage types and temperature, cage cleaning schedules, feeding protocols, etc.  Despite careful adherence to standards, it is known that one often overlooked detail can affect the empirical reproducibility of experimental results--the experimenter.
 For reasons yet to be fully understood, differences among experimenters such as gender and attitude may introduce enough variance in experimental conditions that are the cause of empirical irreproducibility.